Posters

 Symposium Overview

-This year's symposium will be hosted by the Cooperative Institute for Research in the Environmental Sciences at the University of Colorado and the NOAA Earth System Research Laboratory.
+This year's symposium will be hosted by the Cooperative Institute for Research in the Environmental Sciences at the University of Colorado and the NOAA Earth System Research Laboratories.
 It will be convened in plenary, oral sessions and poster sessions.
 Focus topics include:

 Innovation and Potential New Directions